Name

 Pre War

-Bertram John Matthews was born in Kimpton in 1890, the son of Thomas and Sophia Matthews and baptised in Kimpton on 19 January 1890.
+Bertram John Matthews was born in Kimpton in 1889, the son of Thomas and Sophia Matthews (née Peacock) and baptised in Kimpton on 19 January 1890.
+His parents were married on 10 December 1878, Kimpton.

 On the 1891 Census the family were living at Kimpton Bottom, where his father was working as an agricultural labourer.

-His father died in 1898 and on the 1901 Census Bertram was living with his widowed mother and older brothers William and Charles at Kimpton Bottom.
+His father died in 1898 and on the 1901 Census Bertram was living with his widowed mother, listed as head of household, and older brothers William and Charles at Kimpton Bottom.
 His mother was working as a charwoman, William was a painter and Charles was a stockman on a farm, with 11 year old Bertram a scholar.

-In 1911, Bertram and his brother Charles remained living in Kimpton Bottom with their mother.
+In 1911, Bertram and his brother Charles remained living in Kimpton Bottom with their mother although Charles was now listed as head of household.
 His brother was a bricklayer's labourer and Bertram was a plumber.
 Brother William was then married with two children and was also living in Kimpton Bottom and working as a plumber.

 Wartime Service